 It is important that the student formally withdraws from the University since refunds are determined by the date of receipt of the withdrawal notice.
-Formal withdrawal starts at the Student Experience Office in Powell Campus Center.
+Formal withdrawal starts with the Dean's Office of students' college or school.
+A student seeking to withdraw should make an appointment with their Assistant Dean.

 Students are required to meet all financial obligations to the University when due.
 They will not be allowed to register for the following semester if there is a significant balance outstanding on their account.
-Students will not be allowed to receive a diploma or transcripts if they are delinquent in meeting financial obligations due the University or any University organization.
+Students will not be allowed to receive a diploma if they are delinquent in meeting financial obligations due the University or any University organization.